 This was a deeply moving moment for brother Dawud, as he made a commitment to the journey of healing from this traumatic event, and a commitment to realign himself to become a whole individual again.
 He no longer began to view himself as a victim, but a survivor of a traumatic event.

-Similarly, what if your reason for not being able to quit is because you are trapped in your behaviours by a particular unresolved wound?
+Similarly, what if your reason for not being able to quit is because you are trapped in your behaviors by a particular unresolved wound?

 Although the thought alone may cause overwhelm, you are do not have to face this by yourself.